NASA is about to launch Lucy, a spacecraft set to explore never-before-seen worlds

-NASA is about to embark on a space archeology mission for the ages.
-Out in Jupiter's orbit lies a collection of rocks known as the Trojan asteroids -- fossils from the earliest era of our solar system.
-These time capsules are locked in a dance around the sun and could hold the key to unlocking the origins of the giant planets.
+NASA is no stranger to the solar system's most mammoth planet, the gas giant Jupiter.
+Robotic explorers, like Juno, have gazed upon its Great Red Spot and analyzed its atmosphere.
+But in its planetary neighbourhood lies a collection of ancient rocks known as the Trojan asteroids.
+These rocks are fossils from the earliest era of our solar system, time capsules locked in a dance around the sun, but we've never studied them up close.
+That's about to change.

 Next week, NASA is sending the Lucy spacecraft toward these ancient raw materials in an ambitious and daring decade-long mission to access our solar system's well-preserved history.